bhavsec/reconspider/README.md

 **12. MAIL BREACH**

-This option allows you to identify whether provided mail has been breach in some website.
+This option allows you to identify all breached mail ID from given domain.
 ```
 Reconspider >> 13
-MAIL ADDRESS (Eg:temp@gmail.com) >>
+MAIL ADDRESS (Eg:intercom.io) >>
 ```

 **99. UPDATE**